jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/FAQ/FAQ.md

 **4. Q: Does DRDS support automatic backup?**

 A: DRDS stores data on the JCS for MySQL nodes of backend, so that it does not store data needed to be backed up.
-The backend JCS for MySQL database supports automatic backup, which can be set on the console of “RDS”
+The backend JCS for MySQL database supports automatic backup, which can be set on the console of "RDS"

 **5. Q: Which character sets does DRDS support?**